 The Cowin Apex Elite are truly wireless in-ears with a unicolor design.
 Unlike the Cowin Apex, they have long stems that protrude from the buds, which have the Cowin logo on them.

-The Cowin Apex Elite are very comfortable.
-They're lightweight and they don't go deep in your ear.
-You can use their touch-sensitive controls without putting any extra pressure on your ear, which is nice.
+The Cowin Apex Elite are comfortable.
+They're lightweight, and they don't go deep in your ear.
+You can use their touch-sensitive controls without putting extra pressure on your ear, which is nice.
 They should be comfortable for long listening sessions.

 The controls are okay.
 You can double-tap either bud to answer/end a call or play/pause your audio.
 You can also tap and hold either bud for two seconds to reject a call, or to cycle between ANC On, Ambient Mode, and ANC Off.
 You can also triple press the right bud to turn Game Mode on and off, or triple press the left bud to activate the voice assistant.
 There's a chime that registers the number of taps you make, as well as voice prompts for turning Game Mode on/off and cycling through the ANC features.
 Unfortunately, you can't control the volume or skip tracks using these controls, and the touch panel can be a bit difficult to locate at first.

 Like most in-ear headphones, the Cowin Apex Elite don't trap a lot of heat inside your ear.
 You can wear them during your workouts, and they shouldn't make your ears sweat more than usual.

 These headphones are incredibly portable.
 They're very small and lightweight, so you can easily put them in your pocket, even when they're inside their carrying case.